Blackprint/blackprint.github.io/docs/Custom Nodes/Sketch Interface.md

 ```

 ### Handle removed interface
-ScarletsFrame will call `destroy()` when the interface elemnet is being removed.
+ScarletsFrame will call `destroy()` when the interface element is being removed.

 ```js
 class extends Blackprint.Interface {